petteri9292/Tietokannat-Web-ohjelmointi-Harkka/README.md

   - Post a new message to an existing thread.
 (Works)
   - Edit the title of threads they’ve created and the content of their own messages.
 (Doesn't work)
   - Delete threads or messages they’ve posted.
 (Doesn't work)
   - Search for all messages containing a specific keyword.
-(Doesn't work)
+(Works)
 - Administrators can:
   - Add or remove discussion areas.
 (Works)
   - Create secret areas and assign specific users access to them.
-(Doesn't work)
+(Works)

 The current state of the program can be find in the master branch rather than the main branch due to technical difficutlties.